JOB TITLE: MENTORING SUPERVISOR

 f.)
 MISSION AND VISION: Acquired ability to understand and articulate the mission and model of the program and distinguish it from antithetical approaches to ministry.

 When Working with Church Based Mentoring Coordinators - Provide Training, Complete Supervision and Oversight of Mentoring Relationships:

 a.)
-CONSULT: In church-based mentoring programs, the mentoring supervisor will assist the congregation in general, and the church mentoring coordinator in particular, in the complete process of implementing and learning how to provide all of the tasks and responsibilities below.
+CONSULT: In church-based mentoring programs, the mentoring supervisor will assist the congregation in general, and the church mentoring coordinator in particular, in the complete process of implementing and learning how to provide all of the tasks and

 b.)
 SCREEN MENTORS: Discern the ability, gifting, and approach of potential volunteers, through the screening, orientation, and matching process.